gourukarthikeyareddy/Medical-Retail-Data-Warehouse-and-Business-Intelligence/README.md

 **3. Proposed Solution:**

-The proposed system will address these challenges by creating a centralized PostgreSQL database to manage the supply and distribution of medical equipment.
+The proposed system will address these challenges by creating a snowflake datawarehouse to manage the supply and distribution of medical equipment.
 This will include:

 • Inventory Management: Real-time tracking of equipment in various warehouses, with automated alerts for